threegold116/Tool-Star-OCT/README.md

 pip install -r ./Tool-Star/requirements.txt

 ```
 Please refer to [requirements.txt](https://github.com/dongguanting/Tool-Star/blob/main/requirements.txt) carefully.
-It is important to note that vLLM<= 0.6.3 and torch==2.4.0 (seem versions will not work.).
+It is important to note that **vLLM<= 0.6.3 and torch==2.4.0 (seem versions will not work.)**.
 You can also install a compatible flash_attention package from [here](https://github.com/Dao-AILab/flash-attention/releases).

+If you encounter ray or other RL environment issues, we **highly recommend that you first try to run the RL training code for [ReCall](https://github.com/Agent-RL/ReCall/tree/re-search) or [Verl](https://github.com/volcengine/verl) successfully**, then further aligning with our [requirements.txt](https://github.com/dongguanting/Tool-Star/blob/main/requirements.txt).

 ### 2. Vanilla RL Training